PoemaIX/KSKB-IX/docs/Poema-IX-EN.md

 There are some security regulations for the IX peering LAN and the IX access port (usually eth1 for the IX VM).

 * Only permitted MAC addresses will be allowed
 * arp-proxy and ndp-proxy must disable on the IX port.
-You can only respond the Neighbor Discovery packet that send to the KSKB-IX allocated `IX LAN` IP.
+You can only respond the Neighbor Discovery packet that send to the Poema IX allocated `IX LAN` IP.
 * L3 joining only.
 Bridge out port to other switch are not allowed.
-* Participants must not announce ("leak") KSKB-IX peering LAN (IPv6: 2404:f4c0:f70e:1980::/64) to other networks to redice the potential attack surface.
+* Participants must not announce ("leak") Poema IX peering LAN (IPv6: 2404:f4c0:f70e:1980::/64) to other networks to redice the potential attack surface.
-* KSKB-IX does NOT support trunk port or VLAN mapping to our switches.
+* Poema IX does NOT support trunk port or VLAN mapping to our switches.
 * Ethertypes: All forwarded frames must have one of the following ether types:
     * 0x0800 - IPv4
     * 0x86dd - IPv6